fjrefluxx/ESP32-LoRa-Workshop/README.md

 ## Level 1: Reception and Serial Print

-Participants will need to receive messages on their devices and print it to console in order to find the clue for the next level.
+Participants will need to receive messages on their devices and print them to the console in order to find the clue for the next level.
 There is template code for participants that includes the needed functionality, which should be analyzed, understood, and applied by the participants.

 Participants will receive the following message to set their devices for the next level:
 `"Hello Workshop!
 Next is 869.525MHz, 250kHz, SF9, CR4/5, sw=0x42."`